Guides / Building Search UI

 Add more widgets

-Open the file src/App.vue and update the template with:
+Open the file src/App.vue and update it:

 1